OpenStack and Ceph

 • Network connectivity between OpenStack nodes and Ceph monitors

-• ceph-common package installed on all OpenStack controller and compute nodes
+• ceph-common installed on all controller and compute nodes

-On a Ceph monitor node, create three pools:
+On a Ceph monitor node, create three pools with appropriate PG counts:

 ceph osd pool create volumes 128